Musique

 back to the late Romantic era symphonies and tone poems of classical

-compositions approach a Vangelislike demeanor in how they effortlessly
+approach a Vangelislike demeanor in how they effortlessly scale

-scale the heights of mountains and descend the caverns and valleys
+the heights of mountains and descend the caverns and valleys of

 with oblique idiosyncrasies, the Frenchmans gesture stays close